wemoveon2/eq_ws/README.md

 ## Common Problems

-The notebook removes **all** records with **identical** `geoinfo` and `timest` from `~/data/DataSample.csv`.
-Records with `timest` differences in the range of miliseconds are not considered as identical even with identical `geoinfo`.
+**All** records with **identical** `geoinfo` **and** `timest` is removed from `~/data/DataSample.csv`.
+Records with duplicated `timest` is kept.
+Records with `timest` differences in the range of miliseconds are not considered as identical even with identical `geoinfo` due to velocity of requests.

-Final DataFrame containing the non-suspicious records and the assigned `POIID` based on shortest haversine distance in kilometers is written out to `~/data/DataSample_Assigned.csv`.
+A PySpark DataFrame containing the `_ID` of non-suspicious records and their `POIID` assigned based on shortest haversine distance (km) is created as the final output for downstream analysis.

 ## Data Track Problems

 The DAG file requires the `postgres` connection at port 5432 as seen [here](https://github.com/wemoveon2/data_eng_work_sample/blob/main/ws-data-pipeline/docker-compose.yml).
+The created DAG runs every minute, logging its progress and results in a `postgres` database at each run.
+All explicit database operations utilizes `SQLAlchemy`.

 - DAG Config
 	- [x] Scheduled to run every minute.